By Christine van der Horst

 “Although I would not be able to tell you how the ratio affects AUC academically, I can definitely imagine it can cause for problems in the dorms,” Anne de Graaf said.
 Students seem to support De Graaf’s statement.
 Many students touch upon the large ‘’choice’’ heterosexual men have compared to heterosexual women and how this affects social life at AUC.

 “I think many girls jump on the little number of guys left that are available,” Lizzy Da Rocha Bazilio, First year Social Science major, said.
 “Guys have their pick, whereas girls do not.
 I heard people say ‘sixes become eights’,” Da Rocha Bazilio added.

 These different dynamics in the dating pool influences both men and women.
 Several students note a certain arrogance among male students.
-“I feel like the guys here get so much attention that they become quite cocky,” Thirza Buijkx, first year Social Science major said.
+“I feel like the guys here get so much attention that they become quite cocky,” said a female first year Social Science major who wanted to remain anonymous.
 Tanisha Farbrother explains that the ratio can also create rivalry among girls.
 “It has caused some awkwardness and arguments between females who are aiming to be or sleep with the same guy, especially due to the closeness of living space,” Farbrother said.

 Furthermore, some men mention having more female friends than they had before studying at AUC.
 Most of these men identify this as an enrichment rather than a problem.